Resource: aws_eip#

 allocation_id

-- ID representing the association of the address with an instance in a VPC.domain
+- The ID representing the association of the allocation of the IP-address with an instance or a private IP address.domain

 - Indicates if this EIP is for use in VPC (vpc